What is an Insurance Sales Agent?

 - Plan and oversee incorporation of insurance program into bookkeeping system of company.

 - Customize insurance programs to suit individual customers, often covering a variety of risks.

 - Explain necessary bookkeeping requirements for customer to implement and provide group insurance program.

-These are the skills Insurance Sales Agents say are the most useful in their careers:
+When polled, Insurance Sales Agents say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.